PySimpleGUI/DocsCleanup/Home tab/4_Release_notes.md

 * LOTS of new theme functions.
 Search for "theme_" to find them in this documentation.
 There's a section discussing themes too
 * "Dark Blue 3" is the default theme now.
 All windows will be colored using this theme unless the user sets another one
 * Removed the code that forced Macs to use gray
 * New element.set_cursor - can now set a cursor for any of the elements.
-Pass in a cursor string and cursor will appear when mouse over widget
+Pass in a cursor string and cursor will appear when mouse is over widget
 * Combo - enable setting to any value, not just those in the list
 * Combo - changed how initial value is set
 * Can change the font on tabs by setting font parameter in TabGroup